cBackup/main/docs/administrators-guide/system-configuration.md

     Username and email which will be used as author credentials for configuration file commits<br><br>

 4. **Use git remote**<br>
     You can push data to remote Git repository, if you would like to use it as additional safety replication layer.
 E.g. you can push it to your local gitlab installation.
+If you use **git remote**, it's also necessary to enter valid data in **git login** and **git password** fields in the configuration.

     !!! warning
          We strictly discourage you from using Github, Bitbucket or any other public services as long as your configuration files can contain sensitive data.

 3. **Git path**<br>
-    Path to git executable, ensure it's valid
+    Path to git executable, ensure it's valid<br><br>

+4. **Git log display period**<br>
+    For what perios in days changes in configuration will be displayed under <i class="fa fa-undo"></i> button.
+Please note, that commit log itself is not truncated, this setting only affects data in the web interface popup under <i class="fa fa-undo"></i> button.

 !!! note
     After saving configuration, two buttons on top of the section's panel will become available: **Init repository** and **Reinit Git settings**.
 You want to initialize repository upon the first run to start using Git.
 Initialization writes down `.git` folder with related metadata.

-## Mailer settings
+### Mailer settings

 All settings should be understandable.
 You can adjust sender address and choose between SMTP or sendmail transport, adjusting related variables if necessary.
 These settings will be used sending regular scheduled reports or dumping critical errors in case of emergency.

-## Background process settings
+### Background process settings

 These settings are related to the cBackup Java daemon: